Jawwad-Fida/IT-Software-Development-Projects/README.md

 # IT Software Engineering Projects

-## Projects overseen as an IT Project Manager (Specialist, Enterprise and OTT Solutions) at [Robi Axiata Limited](https://www.robi.com.bd/en)
+## Projects overseen as an IT Project Manager and Solution Planner (Specialist, Enteprise and OTT Solutions) at [Robi Axiata Limited](https://www.robi.com.bd/en)

 ### [Binge - Online video streaming OTT platform (binge.buzz)](https://binge.buzz/) - 📘 Robi's OTT Platform
 Binge is an online video streaming OTT (Over-the-top) platform that offers endless entertainment in the form of Live TV, web series, films, dramas, movies, Video-On-Demand to Binge Exclusive Originals and much more.
 Binge provides a truly seamless entertainment experience to customers where they can watch as much as they want, whenever they want, without a single commercial.
 Binge is Robi's owned streaming platform.
 It is currently available 100+ countries all over the world.
 Binge is currently available in IOS, Android, Large Screen, Web.